m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 ### Schema List Block (`SCHL`)

-When updateing the schema, the system does not immediately go through the entire file to update it.
+When updating the schema, the system does not immediately go through the entire file to update it.
 Instead, it saves the different versions of the schema and let a background process work on the schema update.
 This means reading a row may require access to an older version of the schema.
-To allow for such, we have one block that lists of the `SCHM` blocks with all the old versions.
+To allow for such, the database uses one block listing the `SCHM` blocks with all the old versions.

 Once the background process updating the table went through the entire